s5uishida/install_vpp_upf_dpdk/README.md

 ## Simple Overview of VPP-UPF and Data Network Gateway

 This describes a simple configuration of VPP-UPF and Data Network Gateway, focusing on U-Plane.
-**Note that this configuration is implemented with Virtualbox VMs.**
+**Note that this configuration is implemented with Proxmox VE VMs.**

 The following minimum configuration was set as a condition.
 - One UPF and Data Network Gateway